modJordan/musical-adventure/TESTS.md

 let text = "01 25638 201 23"
 beepBoop();
 Expected Output: "0 Beep!
 Boop!
 56 "Won't you be my neighbor?"
 8 Boop!
 0 Beep!
 Boop!
 Won't you by my neighbor?"

+Test: "It should create an array with elements counting up to the input number amount."
+Code:
+let text = "13";
+beepBoop(text);
+Expected Output: "0 Beep!
+Boop!
+Won't you be my neighbor?
+4 5 6 7 8 9 10 11 12 13"